Tree Trimming & Pruning in Manassas, VA

 Tree topping — cutting the main trunk or major branches back to stubs — is one of the most harmful practices in tree care.
 It permanently disfigures the tree, creates large open wounds that invite decay and disease, and forces the rapid growth of weak, poorly attached stems.
 Reputable tree service professionals in Manassas will never recommend topping as a solution.

-Best Time to Trim Trees in Northern Virginia
+Best Time to Trim Trees in Manassas & Northern Virginia

 Timing matters significantly in the Manassas area due to local disease pressures and climate: